Earn your

 Instrument Rating

-The Instrument Flight Rating (IFR) is your second step in aviation.
-The Instrument Rating gives you the freedom to fly in low visibility weather and experience necessary to navigate through weather that is less than the minimums prescribed for flying by visual reference.
+The Instrument Flight Rules (IFR) Rating is your second step in aviation.
+The IFR rating gives you the freedom to fly in low visibility weather and experience necessary to navigate through weather that is less than the minimums prescribed for flying by visual reference.
 Most private pilot accidents occur when VFR pilots fly into instrument meteorological conditions.
 The knowledge gained from being able to fly an aircraft solely by reference to instruments adds confidence and ability to your growing experience.
 This course will make you a more confident pilot.

 A pilot who applies for an instrument rating must: